bernatferragut/CCT/Introductions/AI Intro.md

 # AI Intro
-> AI: Can we get an AI to see the world?
+> How can an AI system see the world?

 **Learning objectives:**
 * Familiarity with AI thinking